GoogleCloudPlatform/pbmm-on-gcp-onboarding/docs/architecture.md

 define a naming standard and schedule for automated snapshots

 ### Configuration Management
+All services, roles and artifacts inside the GCP organization are tracked in IAM Asset Inventory including change tracking.

 ### Logging
 [Logging](https://console.cloud.google.com/logs) (part of the [Cloud Operations Suite](https://cloud.google.com/products/operations)) has its own dashboard.
-The logging agent  (ops - based on FluentD / OpenTelemetry) is on each VM - out of the box it does OS logs (and optionally - application logs - which is configurable in the agent)
+The logging agent  (ops - based on FluentD / OpenTelemetry) is on each VM - out of the box it does OS logs (and optionally - application logs - which is configurable in the agent).
+Log sources include service, vm, vpc flow and firewall logs.

 #### Log Sinks
+Google Cloud Logs can be routed using log sinks (with optional aggregation) to destinations like Cloud Storage (object storage), PubSub (message queue) or BigQuery (serverless data warehouse) with 4 levels of tiering for long term storage or auditing.

 #### Audit Logging Policy
+GCP provides for audit logging of admin, data access, system event and policy denied logs for the following [services](https://cloud.google.com/logging/docs/audit/services) - in addition to [access transparency logs](https://cloud.google.com/logging/docs/view/available-logs).
+Redacted user info is included in the audit log entries.

 ### Network Zoning
 Ref: ITSG-22: https://cyber.gc.ca/sites/default/files/cyber/publications/itsp80022-e.pdf - see ZIP (Zone Interface Points)